Class 9 Exam > Class 9 Notes > Social Studies (SST) Class 9 > NCERT Solutions: Democratic Rights

 Respected Sir/Ma’am,

 I want to draw your attention to plight of forest dwellers in Satpura National Park, Bori Wildlife Sanctuary and Panchmarhi Wildlife Sanctuary.
 The government wants to displace these people.
-The proposal of the government is a violation of human rights of the forest dwellers.
+The proposal of the government is a violation of the human rights of the forest dwellers.
 It is asking away their right to livelihood and to follow their beliefs.
 There has been no alternative suggestion by the government with regard to the future of the forest dwellers.
-We urge you please look into the matter and provide the much required help to these people.
+We urge you to please look into the matter and provide the much-required help to these people.

 Thank You Sir/Ma’am.